-Thank you for accepting the important role of chairing a session during the upcoming ANZCA Annual Scientific Meeting taking place in Sydney from May 7-11, 2018.
+Thank you for accepting the important role of chairing a session during the upcoming ANZCA Annual Scientific Meeting taking place in Kuala Lumpur from April 29 – May 3, 2019.

 Details pertaining to the time and location of your session(s) will be emailed to you and can also be viewed on the Virtual ASM.

 The bios of the speakers presenting in your session will be emailed to you.
 Copies of the speaker bios will be available at the ANZCA and FPM information desk and will also be provided in the allocated room.

 We have included the contact email address of the speakers in your session.
 You may choose to contact the speakers in your session direct to discuss how you envisage the session running.

 However, should you have any queries whilst onsite, please approach the ANZCA and FPM desk located at Cloak Room on level 3 of the Kuala Lumpur Convention Centre (KLCC), where ANZCA staff will be able to assist you.

 In order to familiarise yourself with the AV technician and equipment, we do recommend that you arrive at your session ahead of time.